sugoiJS/core/README.md

 By using Containers you can achieve solutions for singleton service for request\application liftime.

-#### Exceptions
+## Exceptions

-Sugoi provides base abstract exception(error) class which can be extend and use for exception check
+Sugoi provides base abstract exception(error) class which can be extend and use for exception handling

     SugoiError:{
-        code:number,
+        code:number;
-        message:string,
+        message:string;
-        data:Array<any>
+        data:Array<any>;
     }

-Feel free to extend this class for identify you error by:
+Feel free to extend this class for identify your own error by:

     switch(err.constructor.name){
         case "MySugoiError":